 Aside from the light sources, the subject’s position is critical.
 Candles create harsh shadows.
 If you want an evenly lit face in the image, make sure the model is staring directly into the candle – from above or, better yet, at eye level.

 A model with a nice makeup, will add to the overall scene.
 Check out this guide on how to make perfect makeup for photos.

 However, persons with long hair, especially youngsters, should exercise caution: if you come too close to the candle, the hair may catch fire.
-A nice hairdo adds a lot to the image, you can read our article about best hairstyles to look good in photos.
+A nice hairdo adds a lot to the image, you can read our article about easy hairstyles for picture day.